cyverseuk/Documentation/README.md

 The suggestion is to follow the tutorial available on the website to get started.

 For CyverseUK Docker images we will start with a Linux distribution (`FROM` command), ideally the suitable one that provides the smallest base image.
 For CyverseUK images the convention is to specify the tag of the base image too, to provide the user with a completely standard container.
-The instruction to build the image are written in a DockerFile.
+The instructions to build the image are written in a DockerFile.
 The `LABEL` field provides the image metadata, in CyverseUK software/package`.version`.
 The `USER` will be `root` by default for CyverseUK Docker images.
-The `RUN` instruction execute the following commands installing the wanted software and all its dependencies.
-As suggested by the official Docker documentation the best practice is to write all the commands in the same `RUN` instruction (this is also true for any other instruction) separated by `&&`, to keep the number of layers to a minimum.
+The `RUN` instruction executes the following commands installing the wanted software and all its dependencies.
+As suggested by the official Docker documentation, the best practice is to write all the commands in the same `RUN` instruction (this is also true for any other instruction) separated by `&&`, to keep the number of layers to a minimum.
 Note that the building process is NOT interactive and the user is not able to answer the prompt, so use `-y` or `-yy` to run `apt-get update` and `apt-get install`.
 It is also possible to set `ARG DEBIAN_FRONTEND=noninteractive` to disable the prompt (`ARG` instruction set a variable _just_ at build time).
 The `WORKDIR` instruction sets the working directory (`/data/` for my images).

-If needed the following instructions may be found:
+If needed the following instructions may be also present:
 `ADD/COPY` to add file/data/software to the image.
 Ideally the source will be a link or repository publicly available.
 The difference between the two instructions is that the former can extract files and open URLs (so in CyverseUK will be preferred: however `ADD` DO NOT extract from an URL, the extraction will have to be explicitly performed in a second time).
+Also may worth to note that the official documentation recommends, when possible, to avoid `ADD` and use `wget` or `curl`.
 `ENV` set environmental variables.
 Note that it supports a few standard bash modifiers as the following:
 ```bash
 ${variable:-word}